 Assisted numerous local units of government to develop coastal management program projects as well as conducted wetland delineation, environmental corridor, and natural area assessments.
-Participated in activities designated by the Wisconsin Coastal Management Council, as well as conducted an environmental corridor delineation training workshop.
-In 2016, the Commission staff continued to serve on the advisory committee for an integrated assessment on water level variability and coastal bluff erosion in northern Milwaukee County and southern Ozaukee County.
-The study is being conducted by researchers from the University of Wisconsin-Extension Sea Grant Program, the University of Wisconsin-Milwaukee.
+Participated in activities designated by the Wisconsin Coastal Management Program.
+In 2017, the Commission staff continued to serve on the advisory committee for an integrated assessment on water level variability and coastal bluff erosion in northern Milwaukee County and southern Ozaukee County.
+The study is being conducted by researchers from the University of Wisconsin-Extension Sea Grant Program, the University of Wisconsin-Madison, and the University of Wisconsin-Milwaukee.